Folic Acid In

 If you’re , or hoping to become pregnant, you need to make sure you get enough folic acid in your .

-Folic acid can help prevent certain defects, such as spina bifida.
+Folic acid can prevent certain defects, such as spina bifida.
 Ideally, you should start taking 400 micrograms of folic acid before becoming pregnant.
 But if you didn’t take a supplement before becoming pregnant, make sure you get enough folic acid during the first 12 weeks of your .

-If you or your partner have a neural tube defect – or a history of spina bifida
+If you or your partner have a neural tube defect – or a family history of spina bifida

 If you have previously had a baby with a neural tube defect